JLGitHub2021/fea85210-1efb-4bdb-8f72-f869bfe8a4e2/README.md

 https://github.com/krepysh-spec/lamp-docker-php-skeleton

-1. Open a command prompt in this directory.
+1. Open a Git Bash in this directory.
+If you don't have it installed, install from this link: https://git-scm.com/downloads
-2. Run "server.sh start".
+2. Run "bash server.sh start".
 This command will
     -  build images
     -  run all containers
     -  Create a table "june-table" and insert 2 rows sample data.

   other commands you can use:
-    - "server.sh stop_containers" to stop all running containers
+    - "bash server.sh stop_containers" to stop all running containers
-    - "server.sh restart_containersstop_containers" to restart all running containers
+    - "bashserver.sh restart_containers" to restart all running containers

     website url is http://127.0.0.1:80